GurpreetSran/gs/README.md

 ## Todo:
 - Check old content and add new
-- Sticky links on touch devices
-- Scroll position in firefox
 - Automate project deletion and adition
 - Add image loader
 - Test projects animation - there is a warning poping up randomly
 - Case tolerance when comparing url and labels
-- Rethink URL structure
 - Preserve state by keyword
+- Nav not working with new routers
+- Sticky links on touch devices
+- Scroll position in firefox
 - Lots or testing
-- Nav not working with new routers
-- Update heading according to new routes for projects

 Note: All the projects data is being fetched from projects.json

 [Live Demo](http://gurpreetsran.github.io/gs/#/home)